Jxh6709/IGME430Project1/README.md

 ## If you were to continue, what would you do to improve your app?

-Markup : * Move the data from Google Sheets to either PostgresSQL or MongoDB
+* Move the data from Google Sheets to either PostgresSQL or MongoDB
 * Rebuild the server to use express
 * Add the ability to include attachments
 * Add the ability to import a CSV or XLSX contact list
 * Add a login system so each user can send their own emails
 * Add Email signin so all emails are not sent from my RIT email address

 ## How did you go above and beyond?

-Markup: * Data is stored in Google Sheets as opposed to memory
+* Data is stored in Google Sheets as opposed to memory
 * The nodemailer library is used to send emails to users
 * The front end is built with Vue JS
 * A Vue component is used to make the Modal
 * Although it is not reflected in the folder / file strcuture, separation of concerns is implemented to create a MVC-esque code experience